This page features various insights into Jo Jena's instruments and recording techniques.

-Stoll Classic Crossover 7-String Multiscale Guitar with Pickup and Cutaway (Custom Built for Jo Jena)
+Stoll Guitars Classic Crossover 7-String Multiscale Guitar with Pickup and Cutaway (Custom Built)

 The preferred musical style of our customer is jazz in the most general sense.
 Requirements for the guitar were solo, but also rhythmic playing and a playability that goes towards electric guitars.
 Also important was playing in high registers and the corresponding excellent sound quality in this frequency spectrum, which also had to be presentable with a microphone during studio recordings.
 The preferred sound was nylon with an extended bass range.